Technology Development

 • Identify opportunities to accelerate the development and implementation of these technologies at a large scale

-As part of the project, we are looking to fill the gap between recyclers and technology providers, by producing a report which reviews the commercially available technology for conveyance, fibre identification, size reduction and disruptor removal (such as zips, buttons etc), and their effectiveness in automatically sorting and pre-processing large volumes of non-reusable textiles.
-Further down the line, the team will also assess different equipment combinations and digitally simulate the facility under various operational scenarios, the results of which will inform the engineering design.
-This will ensure that the equipment selected for the ATSP facility, and its layout will deliver high throughput and meet the requirements of textiles recyclers.
+As part of the project, we are looking to fill the gap between recyclers and technology providers by reviewing the commercially available technology for conveyance, fibre identification, size reduction and disruptor removal (such as zips, buttons etc.) and their effectiveness in automatically sorting and pre-processing large volumes of non-rewearable textiles.

 There is generally not a one-size-fits-all solution for any of the technology areas, and each technology area has challenges that require further research and development to resolve.
 The project consortium will work together to identify opportunities and trials to improve the ATSP process and provide insight into the direction of the textiles recycling industry.